HSO102 - Foundations of Occupational Science and Therapy A

-Class (1 hour) and Seminars (1 hour) will be run on campus.
-Please note that classes and seminars will be recorded however they are not video recorded.
-Additionall, the seminars often involve small group work so the audio recordings may not be easily understood.
+Please note that lectures and seminars will be recorded however they are not video recorded.
+Additionally, the seminars often involve small group work so the audio recordings may not be easily understood.

 Department of Human Services policy - Police Record Check and Working With Children Check

 In accordance with Department of Human Services policy, all students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.

 In accordance with the Department of Justice 2007, Working with Children Act 2005, amended 2017, all students are required to undertake a Working with Children Check at the commencement of their course.
 Students who fail to obtain a Police Record Check and a Working with Children Check prior to the commencement of clinical placement will not be able to undertake clinical placement and this will impede progress in the course.